 Located by the Mediterranean sea, you can most definitely expect mouth-watering Mediterranean gastronomy.

 Mediterranean restaurants.
 If you’re a fan of this type of food, you’ve come to the right place!
-Make sure to stop by either one of the following restaurants -- all loved by locals and tourists: Tartarum, Il-Merill Restaurant, Rubino, Legligin, and II Malti.
+Make sure to stop by either one of the following restaurants -- all loved by locals and tourists: Tartarun, Il-Merill Restaurant, Rubino, Legligin, and II Malti.

 Gozo: if you’ve heard of Malta, you’ve most likely heard of Gozo.
 Trust me, you must visit it!